pulumi/registry/themes/default/content/registry/packages/venafi/installation-configuration.md

 * .NET: [`Pulumi.Venafi`](https://www.nuget.org/packages/Pulumi.Venafi)

 ## Configuring Credentials

+Pulumi relies on the Venafi SDK to authenticate requests from your computer to Venafi.
+Your credentials are never sent to pulumi.com.
+The Pulumi Venafi provider needs to be configured with Venafi credentials before it can be used to create resources.

 The complete list of
 configuration parameters is in the [Pulumi Venafi provider README](https://github.com/pulumi/pulumi-venafi/blob/master/README.md).
 But here